The Old Bell, Malmesbury: Some notable owners

 After the Dissolution of the Abbey, the inn became part of a property portfolio known as Malmesbury Manor.
 The Lord of the Manor of Malmesbury owned the inn.
 The Danvers family bought the Manor, including the inn, in 1631.
 From 1644 the owner was Sir John Danvers.
 He was an MP for Malmesbury and a keen supporter of Oliver Cromwell.
 In 1649 Danvers was one of the men who signed the Death Warrant of King Charles I.

 The property was inherited from the Danvers family by Lord Thomas Wharton in 1682.
 Wharton was one of the leading politicians of the age and he played a key role in the planning of the Glorious Revolution of 1688.
 Wharton was notoriously corrupt.
 He used his influence in Malmesbury to turn the town into a 'rotten borough', ensuring that elections to Parliament were entirely determined by bribery.
 Malmesbury remained a rotten borough until 1832.
 Thomas Wharton's son, Philip Wharton, was even more notorious than his father.
 He lived a decadent lifestyle.
 He founded the original Hellfire Club in London and at club meetings Wharton and his friends indulged in heavy drinking and ceremonies mocking Christian beliefs.
 Wharton left England and, in his absence was found guilty of treason because of his political beliefs.

-Between 1748 and 1896 the Old Bell, and the adjacent Castle House, was owned by the much more respectable Rushout family.
-The Rushouts leased out the two properties under the terms of long leasehold contracts.
-In 1896 the last owner of Malmesbury Manor, Lady Elizabeth Rushout, broke up the family estate and the sold the freehold for the Bell Inn to Joseph Moore, who was the landlord and leaseholder of the inn.
-Soon afterwards, Moore also bought the freehold on the Castle House and began the process of integrating the two properties into one single hotel building.
-Moore renamed the refurbished hotel, The Old Bell.
-A stone inscribed 'JM 1908' can still be seen on the hotel chimney at the east end of the building and this commemorates Moore's role as the creator of the building as it is today.
+Between 1748 and 1896 the Old Bell, and the adjacent Castle House, were owned by the more respectable Rushout family, who leased out the two properties on long leasehold contracts.
+In 1896 the last owner of Malmesbury Manor, Lady Elizabeth Rushout, broke up the family estate and the sold the freehold of the Bell Inn to Joseph Moore, who was the landlord and leaseholder of the inn.
+Soon afterwards, Moore also bought the freehold of Castle House and began the process of integrating the two properties into one hotel building.
+He renamed the refurbished hotel The Old Bell.
+A stone inscribed 'JM 1908' can still be seen on the hotel chimney at the east end of the building.